josegomez/epicor-editor-helper/README.md

 # epicor-editor-helper
-This is a helper library used by the VS Code Extension at (https://github.com/josegomez/epicor-editor)
+This is a helper library used by the VS Code Extension at (https://marketplace.visualstudio.com/items?itemName=josecgomez.epicor-editor)
+This is also used by the Visual Studio Extension (https://marketplace.visualstudio.com/items?itemName=josecgomez.EpicorCustomizationEditorVS)